-Why We Don't Adjust Executive Compensation for Unusual Items of Financial Events

-It is an absolute priority of Linamar's Board of Directors and its current management to drive shareholder value and return on investment through profitable sustainable growth.
-While certain events may happen during a fiscal year which are outside of the control of our Executives, such as the extended strike of one of our largest customers or the outbreak of a pandemic virus that disrupts supply chains, these events nevertheless impact our ability to drive profit.
+Why We Don't Adjust Executive Compensation for Unusual Items of Financial Events year which are outside of the control of our Executives, such as the extended shutdown of customer operations during the COVID-19 outbreak, these events nevertheless impact our ability to drive profit.
 Simply put, Linamar's Board of Directors believes that our executives should not reap the benefits of certain incentives if our shareholders are not seeing those same benefits through profit that is either returned to them or reinvested in the growth of their Company.